Language-Research-Technology/crate-o/README.md

 Describo was created and funded by the University of Technology Sydney eResearch group in 2019, led by Peter Sefton, in partnership with Marco La Rosa as a development contractor and software architect.
 That collaboration created two versions:

 1. A desktop version, based on Electron.
 This is [available](https://github.com/describo/desktop) at the Describo organization on github.
-2. An [online version](https://github.com/Arkisto-Platform/describo-online), designed to work with File Sync and Share services such as Dropbox or OwnCloud – this was intended to replace the desktop version, as it had proved hard to deploy on university infrastructure but was never deployed at UTS due to a change in organisational priorities.
+2. [Describo Online](https://github.com/Arkisto-Platform/describo-online), designed to work with File Sync and Share services such as Dropbox or OwnCloud – this was intended to replace the desktop version, as it had proved hard to deploy on university infrastructure but was never deployed at UTS due to a change in organisational priorities.

 Subsequently, funding has come from the European Open Science Cloud and the [Nyingarn] project and Describo has evolved into several different versions for different purposes, with varying levels of support.
 Main [Describo] development is now hosted in an organization at Github.
 At present the membership list of the organisation is not public.

+As of 2023-08-16 there is now another [online version](https://describo.github.io/web) of Descibo described [here](https://describo.github.io/#/web) as "the online version" -- this is NOT the same thing as Describo Online.

 ## Why a new tool?

 Crate-O is built on a different development philosophy that Describo.
-Rather than multiple different applications for different contexts  we are working on a single adaptable and embedable browser based editing application, built on a fully featured RO-Crate library, [RO-Crate-js] that can be used in different modes as outlined above (describing files on disk, abstract collections, and eventually as an editor for RO-Crate style JSON-LD fragments).
+Rather than multiple different applications for different contexts  we are working on a single adaptable and embeddable browser based editing application, built on a fully featured RO-Crate library, [RO-Crate-js] that can be used in different modes as outlined above (describing files on disk, abstract collections, and eventually as an editor for RO-Crate style JSON-LD fragments).

 ## Crate-O aims to be a general purpose tool

 Crate-O will be a general-purpose RO-Crate editor that will work in a number of contexts with or without a server to store Crates.
-Because RO-Crate is built on JSON-LD, Crate-O can also be used as a simple general-purpose linked data editor, provided the use case aligns with the constraints imposed by RO-Crate, the main two of which are that (a) entities have to be serialised to JSON-LD in a  particular way, with a flattened @graph array of all entities, and (b) there is a entry-point entity known as the RO-Crate Root Dataset with a small number of required metadata fields that serves to package the JSON-LD @graph.
+Because RO-Crate is built on JSON-LD, Crate-O can also be used as a simple general-purpose linked data editor, provided the use case aligns with the main constraints imposed by RO-Crate; that entities have to be serialized to JSON-LD in a  particular way, with a flattened @graph array of all entities.

-Crate-O will reuse:
-- Describo Profiles as an initial starting point.
+Crate-O uses [RO-Crate Editor Profiles](https://github.com/Language-Research-Technology/ro-crate-editor-profiles) which were based on Describo Profiles as an initial starting point.
+These are probably not fully Describo compatible any more as we have simplified the Describo approach see the [page on the differences](https://github.com/Language-Research-Technology/ro-crate-editor-profiles/blob/main/docs/describo-diffs.md).

  We also plan to support loading ontologies in other formats.
 Under consideration  are:
   - Schema.org style Schemas ([SoSS]s) packaged as JSON-LD.
    -  [OWL] ontologies, SHACL specifications and other RDF approaches.
- We do not yet know if other schemas ontologies will be transformed into Describo-style profiles or if we will support some other schema languages natively.

 -  Describo-style [Data Packs] and other name authorities.

 # Roadmap / Backlog